Every Tree Counts

 Click here to add your tree to greenleafchallenge.ca

 Tree For Me Grants

-Charitable organizations or nonprofits with a charitable partner can apply for grants of $500 and up to $2000 to host Tree For Me in their neighbourhood.
-Toronto Parks and Trees Foundation supports the granting program by providing grantees with funding, training, planning support and native trees.
+Charitable organizations or other qualified donees can apply for grants up to $2000 to host Tree For Me events in their neighbourhood.
+Toronto Parks and Trees Foundation supports the granting program by providing grantees with funding, training, planning support, and native trees.
 Grantees do what they do best, connect with their communities to improve their neighbourhoods.
 Tree For Me Grants can be used to match Toronto residents with free trees through an organized event, a tree delivery program, or to start or enhance a community project.

 Who can apply?
-Grants are geared towards community organizations, educational and faith-based institutions and youth groups with an interest in engaging residents in environmental stewardship activities.
+Grants are geared towards charitable organizations such as community organizations, educational and faith-based institutions, and youth groups with an interest in engaging residents in environmental stewardship activities.